Go Back

 Instructions

-• Par-cook the pasta: Most jumbo shell packages will have cooking instructions for stuffed shells, but if not, cut the cooking time of the pasta in half, then add two minutes.
-Make sure to cook the shells in a large pot with plenty of (salted) water and stir occasionally to prevent sticking.
-Once the noodles have finished cooking, carefully drain them and rinse with cold water, then lie each shell out on a clean baking tray to prevent sticking.
+• Par-cook the Pasta: Bring a large pot of salted water to a boil and par-cook the jumbo shells according to the stuffed shell cooking instructions on the package.
+(If your shells don’t have this, cut the cooking time of the pasta in half, then add two minutes).
+Once the noodles have finished cooking, carefully drain them and rinse with cold water, then transfer them to the baking sheet to prevent sticking.

-• Make the Ricotta by adding all ingredients to a food processor and processing until smooth and creamy, 45 to 60 seconds.
-Transfer the ricotta to a bowl and fold in the freshly chopped basil, reserving a few leaves to sprinkle on top after the shells bake.
+• Make the Ricotta: Add the tofu, cashews, nutritional yeast, garlic, lemon juice and zest, Italian seasoning, salt, and black pepper to a food processor with an S-blade.
+Process until smooth and creamy, 45 to 60 seconds.
+Transfer the ricotta to a bowl and fold in the spinach and freshly chopped basil.

-• Stuff the Shells: Add 1 cup of marinara sauce to the base of a 9 x 13" pan and spread it around evenly with a spatula.
+• Stuff the Shells: Spread 1 cup of marinara sauce across the base of the baking dish.
 Use a spoon, cookie dough scoop, or piping bag to fill each shell, gently close it, then place it cut side-up in the pan.
-The amount of ricotta needed will vary on the size of the shell; I used gluten-free shells and used around 2 tablespoons for each shell.
+The amount of ricotta needed will vary on the size of the shell; I was able to fit around 1 1/2 tablespoons of filling in each shell.
+Repeat with the remaining shells.

-• Cover the shells with the remaining marinara and parmesan cheese, if using, then bake in the middle rack of the oven for 30 to 35 minutes, until browned and bubbly.
-Top with additional fresh basil, then serve warm.
+• Bake: Cover the shells with the remaining marinara and cheese, if using.
+Bake in the middle rack of the oven for 30 to 35 minutes, until browned and bubbly.
+Top with additional fresh basil if desired, then serve warm.
+Store leftovers in the fridge for up to 5 days.

 Notes